backdrop-contrib/i18n/README.txt

   - Multilingual taxonomy vocabularies and terms
   - Basic translation management for nodes and terms

-While this works fine when viewing the main page and managing single nodes, many modules generate node listings which are not yet language aware.
-This means you can have some blocks/pages listing nodes for all languages.
-All this issues will be addressed step by step, module by module, but it will take time.

-** If you are a module developer and you want to make your module 'language aware', which is quite simple, you can take a look at patched 'node.module' or drop me an e-mail if you need help.
+When you navigate the site using multiple languages, the pages will just show terms and nodes for the chosen language plus the ones that haven't a definde language.
+When editing a node, you must click on 'Preview' after changing language for the right vocabularies and terms to be shown.

+The multi language support is expected to work for all node types, and node listings in Drupal 4.6!!

-So far, I have not found incompatibilities with any module/node type.
+So far, I have not found incompatibilities with any other module.
 Please, let me know if you find any.

 And yes, flexinode works with multiple languages :-)